Bolivar Elementary School

 The purpose of homework is to provide extra practice and reinforcement of classroom learning.
 Parents can best help their children with homework by designating a time and comfortable place to work.
 Parents should go over the work with the child but not do it for him/her.

-In order to be eligible for the Honor Roll, a student must have as many or more grades in the “A” range as the “B” range, with no grade below a “B” and no unsatisfactory grades (U) in conduct, art, music, or physical education.
+In order to be eligible for the Honor Roll, a student must have as many or more grades in the “A” range as the “B” range, with no grade below a “B” and no unsatisfactory grades (U) in conduct, art, music, or physical education, and must be in grade four or five.
 The Principal’s Honor Roll is for students who make all A’s in a nine-week grading period.

 Parents or guardians will be called to pick up students who have a temperature or are too ill to stay at school.